Nitrux/nitrux-bug-tracker/README.md

-# Bug Repository for Nitrux 1.1.x Releases
+# Bug Repository for Nitrux
 ## How to report bugs
 Nitrux uses GitHub to keep track of bugs and their fixes.